 What Are The Reasons behind Self-Leveling Compound Not Sticking on Bitumen?

-You should better not use a self-leveling compound on bitumen flooring.
+You should better not use a self-leveling over bitumen flooring.
 The self-leveling compound should not be used on bitumen for a few key reasons.

 The self-leveling compound is not compatible with bitumen and will not adhere properly.
 This means that it is not recommended to use a self-leveling compound as a means of repairing or leveling on bitumen surfaces.